chef-cft/chef-examples/examples/a2-aws-backends/a2-aws-backends.md

 1. Follow the instructions here to download A2 and generate a `config.toml`:
    * https://automate.chef.io/docs/install/
+1. Create an Airgap Bundle, this is important as it's going to lock Automate at a specific version which is important if you intend to create additional nodes. https://automate.chef.io/docs/airgapped-installation/#create-an-airgap-installation-bundle
 1. Copy the contents of your `config.toml` to your favorite text editor, because we're about to do some major editing :).
 1. Below is a working `config.toml`, with the SSL certs shortened for readability:
     ```toml